ualib/agda-algebras/algebras_in_lean.rst

    definition π {β α} (i) : op β α := λ a, a i

    -- BEGIN
-   -- signature type
-   -- F : a set of operation symbols
+   -- signature is the type of operation symbols along with -- a function assigning an arity (type) to each symbol. structure signature := mk :: (F : Type*)     -- F = a set of operation symbols
-   -- ρ : returns the arity of a given operation symbol structure signature := mk :: (F : Type*) (ρ : F → Type*) -- END
+         (ρ : F → Type*) -- ρ = a function that returns the arity --     type of a given operation symbol -- END

 .. index:: ! type of; interpretations of operations